 Private online community (via Slack) to collaborate with Soong-Chan and group (12 people max)

 1 60-minute coaching call with Soong-Chan

 Optional Monthly Peer to Peer Video Call to share ideas/learning

 if you missed a coaching session

 What do I invest?

-Participation on live video calls for at least 5 of 6 months
+Participation in live group coaching sessions for at least 5 of 6 months

 Engagement in ‘Slack’ online community, sharing questions, ideas, and goals